colinjnash/reactstandalonecomponent/README.md

 `1-SERIES, 6 SERIES, 640IX N55, ALL 4 COUTRYMAN ZC53, CAMION X1, SANTA FE SPORT,
 530XI N52, 328DX N47T, 3 SERIES`

+Base Build:

+Currently running webpack with Stage1, ES2015, and React with Babel-Loader as the transpiler.

+ESLINT rules are set to customized rules, although a switch to the AirBnb linter could be possible.

+.gitignore needs to be tested to ensure all bloat is left out.

+The goal will be to populate the initial data in state, then pass it on to dropdown menus with a callback saving the requested filters.
+There will then be a final check before populating the Filter List as seen in the design parameter.

+Currently stuck on a bug that will not re-render the list and select default option for the form.
+It is definitely a problem with the rendering and/or key values, and the setup of state.

+Clean up of handle functions also need to be addressed, as they can possibly be refactored into one event handler.